 There are a range of activities on offer in both term-time and holidays for children and young people up to 18 years old including holiday play schemes, play groups, after school clubs, sports clubs and youth groups across Salford.
 Some of these activities are groups just for disabled children or young people but some are also open to their non-disabled siblings and/or parents to attend with them.

-You do not need to have an assessment to attend the activities, and places are offered on a first come first served basis.
+You do not need to have an assessment to attend the activities on the Local Offer, and places are offered on a first come first served basis.
 However some groups or activities may be more suited to children or young people with a particular disability.
 Always contact the provider first before attending your first session.
 You may have to pay a small contribution for your child to attend these activities but many of them are free of charge.
 Further information on the short break care offer and eligibility can be found in the short break care statement, available to download below.

-The Federation of Jewish Services offer activities tailored for disabled children and young people in the Jewish community including weekly activity groups and holiday play schemes listed in the activities programme document below.
+The Federation of Jewish Services offer activities tailored for disabled children and young people in the Jewish community including weekly activity groups and holiday play schemes.

 Salford Community Leisure offer a range of sporting activities including swimming, dancing, gymnastics and multi-sports camps across both term time and holidays.